Does affordable housing depreciate nearby property values? - NewsBreak

 But putting new affordable housing developments in more secluded areas away from existing neighborhoods may not be a viable option.

-“Land prices, construction timelines and permitting costs tend to be higher and longer in existing neighborhoods, but the costs of connecting infrastructure to new neighborhoods can be expensive,” Pfeiffer said.What $1M gets in 5 California real estate markets
+“Land prices, construction timelines and permitting costs tend to be higher and longer in existing neighborhoods, but the costs of connecting infrastructure to new neighborhoods can be expensive,” Pfeiffer said.Most popular girl names in the 70s in Ohio

 Looking to more secluded areas also keeps tenants from public transportation, a resource some rely on to get to work.
 According to the Department of Transportation, true affordability takes into account the cost of housing and the cost of transportation from that location.